maffi44/slice-4d-shooter/README.md

 EOF
 ```

+Currently, the client can make several connection attempts until success is achieved.

-The address `8.8.8.8` needs to be replaced with your server host's address.
+The address `8.8.8.8` must be replaced with the hosting address of your server.

 ---